Valer100/Sun-Valley-Theme-Colorizer/README.md

 sv_ttk_c
 ```

-If all the commands above didn't work, try this one:
+If all the commands above didn't work, try this one (it looks like your Python installation's ```Scripts``` folder is not on your PATH):
 ```
 python -m sv_ttk_colorizer
 ```